muktihari/fit/docs/usage.md

    specified multiple local message typedef.
 By default, the Encoder uses local message type 0.
    This option allows users to specify values between 0-15 (while entering zero is equivalent to using the default option, nothing is changed).
-Using multiple local message types optimizes file size by avoiding the need to interleave different message typedef.
+Using multiple local message types optimizes file size by avoiding the need to interleave different message definition.

    Note: To minimize the required RAM for decoding, it's recommended to use a minimal number of local message types in a file.
 For instance, embedded devices may only support decoding data